sanctum-black/blog/machine-learning/the-types-of-machine-learning-algorithms-explained/the-types-of-machine-learning-algorithms-explained.md

 ### 4.3 Large margin-based strategies
 A margin-based learning algorithm is an algorithm that chooses a hypothesis by minimizing a loss function $L:\mathbb{R}\rightarrow [0,\infty)$ while using the margin of distances contained in the subset $S_l$ of labeled or training examples.

-Here are the general steps involved in the process:
+Below are the general steps involved in the process:

-- The algorithm is given a set of $m$ training examples, $S={(x_{i}, y_{i})}$, drawn from a specific distribution.
+1. The algorithm is given a set of $m$ training examples, $S={(x_{i}, y_{i})}$, drawn from a specific distribution.
-- A version space $F$ is provided.
+2. A version space $F$ is provided.
-- A margin function $\rho$ is defined, which represents the margin of an example concerning the hypothesis function.
+3. A margin function $\rho$ is defined, which represents the margin of an example concerning the hypothesis function.
-- A margin-based loss function $L$ such as the one mentioned above is provided.
+4. A margin-based loss function $L$ such as the one mentioned above is provided.
-- The margin-based algorithm $A$ returns a hypothesis scoring function $\hat{f} \in{F}$ that minimizes the loss over the training examples to choose a hypothesis scoring function.
+5. The margin-based algorithm $A$ returns a hypothesis scoring function $\hat{f} \in{F}$ that minimizes the loss over the training examples to choose a hypothesis scoring function.

 $$\hat{f}=\text{argmin}_{f'\in{F}}\sum_{i=1}^{m}L(\rho(x, y, f))$$